timescale/docs/tutorials/ingest-real-time-websocket-data.md

 </Collapsible>

 <Collapsible heading="Visualize the OHLCV data in Grafana" defaultExpanded={false}>

-    You can vizualize the OHLCV data that you created using the queries in Grafana.
+    You can visualize the OHLCV data that you created using the queries in Grafana.
 <GraphOhlcv />

 </Collapsible>